ryanongra/tp/docs/UserGuide.md

 ### Creating an event : `event`

-Creates an event in the address book.
+Creates an event in the application.

 Format: `event EVENT_NAME`